20 Fun Facts About Office Space

 15. The actor who played Brian, the flair-loving Chotchkie’s waiter, sued the studio.

 A special edition DVD called The Office Space Box of Flair included the 32-page book, The Office Space Guide to Flair, and 15 buttons (15 being the minimum number of flair a Chotchkie’s server must wear).
 Todd Duffey wanted to be financially compensated for his face appearing on the cover of a book and on one of the buttons, but the false endorsement violation claim lawsuit was dismissed.

-He wore a wig, a moustache, and glasses to make it a pretty good disguise.
+Judge wore a wig, a moustache, and glasses to make it a pretty good disguise.
 The role is credited to a “William King.”

-He realized that the entire third act should be re-written a little too late in the process—after the final test screening.
+Judge realized that the entire third act should be re-written a little too late in the process—after the final test screening.